charleennewland/blog/kaizen_workshop_2.md

 Successfully implementing these changes will lead to the following quantifiable improvements:

-Currently, each call center representative (CCR) handles an average of 21.82 calls per day.
-After implementing the proposed changes, this figure will increase to 35.56 calls per day per CCR, marking an increase of 62.97%.
-Additionally, with the suggested automation and streamlining improvements, the potential increase in output for this call center could be even more significant.

-Alongside these improvements, there are also non-tangible benefits.
+Currently, each call center representative (CCR) handles an average of 28.24 calls per day.
+After succefull implementing the proposed changes, this figure will increase to 43.64 calls per day per CCR, marking an increase of 54.55%.
+Alongside this increase, there are also non-tangible benefits.
 These include an increase in employee satisfaction because of the standardization and simplification of process steps, which can also lead to higher employee retention rates.

 **Brown Paper Sessions**